haoxins/haoxins.github.io/2024/paper-blog-ml.md

 the same feature space through large-scale pre-training, and the feature distributions are coherent to the semantic meanings without the need for a pre-defined vocabulary.
+As such, the aligned visual-semantic space can be easily transferred to a wide range of image recognition tasks in a zero-shot manner.
 ```
 ---